 The existence of unique financial instruments known as oil futures options allow many investors to turn this precious resource into an investment that brings a return without all of the risk normally found in the futures market.
 The distinction between futures and options are at the heart of this opportunity.

-Such options are divided into two categories.
-These categories are known as call options and put options.
-Bullish traders, who think that oil prices are going to rise, will buy call options.
-These allow the trader to buy a commodity such as oil at a fixed price which they hope will be lower than the actual value of the commodity at some point in the duration of the contract.
+Options are divided into two categories – call options and put options.
+Bullish traders, who believe that oil prices are going to rise, will buy call options.
+These allow the trader to buy oil at a fixed price, up to an agreed expiration date.
+The idea is, that between the option purchase date and its expiration, the market price of oil will be higher than the option exercise price.
 Put options allow the trader to sell the contracts at a fixed price, even if the market value of the oil has dropped below that price.

 Oil Futures Options Vs. Regular Oil Futures

 These options are not without risk, or they would not be so lucrative.
 They offer the ability to limit loss and give the buyer some additional leverage.
 However, they can also expire as worthless and lose the buyer’s entire investment.